Stella Arach-Amoko

-Mary Stella Arach-Amoko is a Ugandan judge, who has served as a Justice of the Supreme Court of Uganda, since 20 June 2013.
+Mary Stella Arach-Amoko (16 April 1954 – 17 June 2023) was a Ugandan judge who served as a justice of the Supreme Court of Uganda from 20 June 2013 to 17 June 2023.

 Career

-Arach-Amoko served in the Uganda Attorney General's chambers from 1979 until 1997, rising from a state attorney to commissioner for civil litigation.
+Arach-Amoko served in the Uganda attorney general's chambers from 1979 until 1997, rising from a state attorney to commissioner for civil litigation.
 In 1997, she was appointed a High Court judge, serving in that capacity until 2010.

-Justice Stella Arach-Amoko served at the East African Court of Justice, from 2006 until 2008, as a judge, and from 2008 until 2013, as a "Deputy Principal Judge of the First Instance Division".
-In 2010, she was one of the candidates considered by the Judicial Services Commission, for appointment as the Chief Justice of Uganda.
+Arach-Amoko served at the East African Court of Justice as a judge from 2006 until 2008, and from 2008 until 2013, as a deputy principal judge of the First Instance Division.
+In 2010, she was one of the candidates considered by the Judicial Services Commission, for appointment as the chief justice of Uganda.

-Between 15 April 2018 until 14 April 2020, Justice Arach-Amoko served as the Chairperson of the nine-member, Management Committee of Uganda's Law Development Centre.
+Between 15 April 2018 and 14 April 2020, Arach-Amoko served as the chairperson of the nine-member management committee of Uganda's Law Development Centre.
 In 2010 she was appointed to the Court of Appeal of Uganda.

-In her career on the bench, Justice Arach-Amoko has handled many election cases.
-In 2006 she dismissed the petition in which National Resistance Movement’s Francis Babu had challenged Erias Lukwago’s victory as Member of Parliament for Kampala Central Division.
-In 2012, at the Court of Appeal, she wrote the majority opinion that nullified NRM's Faisal Kikulukunyu's victory as the Member of Parliament for Butambala County.
-The ruling benefited Muhammad Muwanga Kivumbi, of the Democratic Party.
+In her career on the bench, Arach-Amoko had handled many election cases.
+In 2006, she dismissed the petition in which the National Resistance Movement’s Francis Babu had challenged Erias Lukwago’s victory as member of Parliament for Kampala Central Division.
+In 2012, at the Court of Appeal, she wrote the majority opinion that nullified NRM's Faisal Kikulukunyu's victory as the member of Parliament for Butambala County.
+The ruling benefited Muhammad Muwanga Kivumbi of the Democratic Party.